C++ STL Containers

 }

-For containers like std::list and std::map, erase only invalidates the erased iterator — but the same defensive pattern (it = container.erase(it)) works everywhere.
+• For list/map, erase only invalidates erased iterator — same defensive it = container.erase(it) pattern works everywhere.

 2.3 Index-Based for (Random-Access Only)

-Works on vector, deque, array, and raw arrays — anything supporting operator[].
-Useful when the index itself matters (printing positions, parallel iteration over two same-length vectors, etc.).
+• Works on vector, deque, array, raw arrays — anything with operator[].

 std::vector<std::string> names = {"Alice", "Bob", "Carol"};